villaitatti/cria/README.markdown

-## Omeka-foundation theme
+## Omeka CRIA Theme

+A custom theme for the VIlla I Tatti online exhibition on the Committee to Rescue Italian Art.

-A very basic Omeka port of the Zurb Foundation framework (now upgraded for Omeka 2).
+A port of the Omeka Foundation theme, updated to Foundation 5.
 Foundation is based around The Grid; a twelve-column, semi-liquid layout.
 Find out more at: http://foundation.zurb.com/docs/index.php

-Foundation 3 and 4 no longer support IE7, if you require IE7 support then check out https://github.com/katel/omeka-foundation-v2